lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 **Use:**  _select_, _enable_, or _choose_

-Apply this mindset to identify verbs and descriptors that only work for one user experience and not all.
+Apply this mindset to identify verbs and descriptors that only work for one user experience and not all---then eliminate them with more versatile alternatives.
+You can extend this logic even further by enforcing **Global English** generally across your content.
+Global English helps your business internationalize by avoiding regional phrases and by embracing inclusivity.

 # 2. How & when to use screenshots